brianakl/bootstrapped_model_up_scaling/README.md

 ## Background

-The motivating idea behind this is Principal Component Analysis (PCA).
-PCA enables the condensation of large matrices into smaller ones through linear dimensionality reduction.
+The motivating idea behind this is the Singular Value Decomposition (SVD).
+SVD enables the condensation of large matrices into smaller ones through linear dimensionality reduction.
 This raises an intriguing question: if we can shrink a large matrix to a smaller one, can we also scale up from small to large?
 While perfect reconstruction is unlikely, might it be possible to transfer some information from the smaller matrix to its larger counterpart?

 This idea is inspired by the observation that both smaller and larger models are tackling the same problem, suggesting they share common characteristics.
 Notably, they exhibit similar approximate eigenvalues.
 As smaller matrices struggle to capture optimal solutions due to limited storage capacity, their training can drive them closer to the eigenvalues of the larger matrix.
 This implies that the smaller model learns a lower-dimensional projection of the full solution.